trgill/snapm/README.md

 ### Building an RPM package
 A spec file is included in the repository that can be used to build RPM packages of snapm.
-The packit service is also enabled for new pull requests and will automatically build packages for fedora-stable and fedora-development.
+The packit service is also enabled for new pull requests and will automatically build packages for fedora-stable, fedora-development, epel-9, centos-stream-9, and centos-stream-10.

 ## The snapm command